 I guarantee live arrival on UPS shipments sent and delivered as UPS Next Day Air Delivery option ‘10:30 AM’ (‘12:00pm’ in some extended service regions) provided the package is not subject to claim via mishandling by the carrier.
 Damaged packages must be filed by the customer at time of delivery with the delivery driver from UPS (only the receiver can file this damage claim).

 When a shipping label is created in my UPS system you (and I) instantly receive an automatic email notification directly from UPS with your packages tracking number (If you do not see this email by 3:00 pm eastern time please check your spam box).
 In this email you will have a notice to confirm that the shipping information is correct.
 If a typo has occurred, I must be notified before 5:00 pm Eastern Time of the mistake.
 After 5:00 pm Eastern Time I can no longer make changes.
 You are responsible for checking the information and confirming via email that the information is correct before the package ships at 5:00 pm Eastern Time.
 Failure to do so voids the Live Arrival Guarantee in the event of a typo leading to a late or misdelivered package.
 If I do not receive shipping notice confirmation from you I will assume the information is correct and the package will ship as scheduled.
-You will receive additional emails directly from UPS called 'exception notices' throughout your packages transit time as it gets scanned at each hub or destination.
+You and I will receive additional emails directly from UPS called 'exception notices' throughout your packages transit time as it gets scanned at each hub or destination including the moment it is delivered.
 It is your responsibility to check the tracking number for delivery times and are required to be available to accept physical delivery of your live animal(s).
 Failure to receive your package on UPS's first delivery attempt will also void the Live Arrival Guarantee.